phpnomad/documentation/docs/index.md

 platform-agnostic.
 By focusing on clear, modular design, PHPNomad allows developers to build code that works consistently across various environments, making it adaptable without added complexity.

+## What is PHPNomad?

+Think of PHPNomad as a way to write code that can easily move between different PHP systems.
+Whether you're building a WordPress plugin, a Laravel application, or a homegrown MVC service, PHPNomad helps make your code portable and adaptable.

+The name comes from the idea that your code should be able to travel and adapt, just like a digital nomad who can work from anywhere.

 ## Why PHPNomad?

 ### Eliminate Context Switching